 Find out why Poles absolutely love mushroom picking!
-Posted by Kasia on Sep 30, 2019 in cooking, Culture, friends, Nature
+Posted by Kasia on Sep 30, 2019 in Culture, Nature

 The summer came to an end and now it is time for a lot of Poles to start mushroom picking!
 September, October and even November are when millions of Poles head to the forests in search of all kids of different mushroom species!